zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 -   One instance is allocated with 36 CPU credits per hour, which means that each vCPU core is allocated with nine CPU credits per hour.

-## Billing methods {#section_u55_fx5_ydb .section}
+## Billing method {#section_u55_fx5_ydb .section}

 t5 instances support the following billing methods: Pay-As-You-Go and Subscription.
-For differences in the way you charge, see [../../../../dita-oss-bucket/SP\_2/DNA0011810291/EN-US\_TP\_14006.md\#](../../../../intl.en-US/Pricing/Billing Method Comparison.md#).
+For more information on the billing methods, see [../../../../dita-oss-bucket/SP\_2/DNA0011810291/EN-US\_TP\_9587.md\#](../../../../intl.en-US/Pricing/Billing method comparison.md#).

 ## Create an instance {#section_v55_fx5_ydb .section}

 See [Create an ECS instance](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 2.
 Create an instance.md#) to create a t5 instance.
 When creating a t5 instance, consider the following settings:

 -   Region: t5 instances are unavailable in the China North 3 \(Zhangjiakou\), Asia Pacific SE 3 \(Kuala Lumpur\), Asia Pacific NE 1 \(Tokyo\), US East 1 \(Virginia\), and Middle East 1 \(Dubai\) regions.
 For the detailed zones in other regions that supports t5 instances, see the ECS purchase page.

 -   Network type: Only VPC is supported.

--   Image: The minimum t5 instance memory configuration of 512 MiB only supports Linux.
+-   Image and instance type: The minimum t5 instance memory configuration of 512 MiB only supports Linux.
 To create a Windows instance, the minimum memory is 1 GiB.
 For more information on image selection, see [How to select a system image](https://www.alibabacloud.com/help/faq-detail/40651.htm).

-## Instance management {#section_imz_wx5_ydb .section}
+## Manage t5 instances {#section_imz_wx5_ydb .section}

 **View CPU usage**

-You can view CPU usage in any of the following ways:
+You can view CPU usage in the following ways:

 -   In the ECS console, go to the **Monitoring Information** section of the Instance Details page to view the instance CPU usage.
-You can also remotely connect to the ECS instance to view CPU usage.

--   You can also remotely connect to the ECS instance to view CPU usage.
+-   Remotely connect to the ECS instance to view CPU usage.

 **View CPU usage in the ECS console**